 When a friend tells you he knows a stock option that guarantees money and wants to invest all his savings in it, what would you say?
 The chances are that you would ask him to be careful as experienced investors diversify portfolios so that they don’t lose everything in one go.

 This logic applies to sales as well.
 It is better not to take the risk of putting all your eggs in one basket.
 Why do salespeople end up doing it?
 Because of the advice from sales gurus who say that there is only one way to win at selling.
 You can succeed when you can adapt yourself and use different methods of prospecting.
-A salesperson using only one method will not perform as well as someone who uses multiple channels like cold calls, email, phone calls, and social media.
+A salesperson using only one method will not perform as well as someone who uses multi-channels like cold calls, email, phone calls, and social media.

 You must ask yourself what works best for your industry if you want to succeed and grow the business.
 If you are selling products locally, getting leads by going door to door will help you, but it won’t work out if it is a rural area with few people.
 If a place is new to you, you have to build your database by making calls, and it will help your name become familiar to people.
 This strategy will not work if you have been in the area for quite some time now, and everyone will already know who you are.